Consensys/quorum/docs/Consensus/raft.md

 Both Raft and Ethereum have their own notion of a "node":

-In Raft, a node in normal operation is either a "leader" or a "follower."
-There is a single leader for the entire cluster, which all log entries must flow through.
+In Raft, a node in normal operation can be a "leader", "follower" or "learner."
+There is a single leader for the entire cluster, through which all log entries must flow through.
 There's also the concept of a "candidate", but only during leader election.
 We won't go into more detail about Raft here, because by design these details are opaque to applications built on it.
+A Raft network can be started with a set of verifiers and one of them would get elected as a leader when the network starts.
+If the leader node dies, re-election is triggered and new leader is elected by the network.
+Once the network is up additional verifier nodes(peers) or learner nodes can be added to this network.
+Brief summary of each type of nodes is given below:

+### Leader
+- mints blocks and sends the blocks to the verifier and learner nodes
+- takes part in voting during re-election and can become verifier if it does not win majority of votes
+- the network triggers re-election if the leader node dies.
+- can add/remove learner/verifier and promote learner to verifier

+### Verifier
+- follows the leader
+- applies the blocks minted by the leader
+- takes part in voting during re-election and can become leader if it wins majority of votes
+- sends confirmation to leader
+- can add/remove learner/verifier and promote learner to verifier

+### Learner
+- follows the leader
+- applies the blocks minted by the leader
+- cannot take part in voting during re-election
+- cannot become a verifier on its own
+- it needs to be promoted to be a verifier by a leader or verifier
+- it cannot add learner/verifier or promote learner to verifier
+- it cannot remove other learner/verifier but it can remove itself

+It should be noted that when a node is added/removed as a verifier (peer), it impacts the Raft Quorum.
+However adding a node as learner does not change the Raft Quroum.
+Hence its recommended that when a new node is added to a long running network, the node is first added as a learner.
+Once the learner node syncs fully with the network, it can then be promoted to become a verifier.

-In vanilla Ethereum, there is no such thing as a "leader" or "follower."
+In vanilla Ethereum, there is no such thing as a "leader", "learner" or "follower."
 It's possible for any node in the network to mine a new block -- which is akin to being the leader for that round.

 In Raft-based consensus, we impose a one-to-one correspondence between Raft and Ethereum nodes: each Ethereum node is also a Raft node, and by convention, the leader of the Raft cluster is the only Ethereum node that should mine (or "mint") new blocks.
 A minter is responsible for bundling transactions into a block just like an Ethereum miner, but does not present a proof of work.